Ordisoftware/Hebrew-Calendar/README.md

 #### In progress

 - Improve bookmark import to automatically extend length to multiple of 5.
+- Fix copy weekly parashah to clipboard to remove empty lines at the end.

 #### 2022.03.20 - Version 9.27